-We all love a good pair of skechers right?
-But: Are skechers good for plantar fasciitis?
-Do they promote good circulation and fast healing for plantar fasciits?
+We all love a good pair of Skechers right?
+But: Are Skechers good for plantar fasciitis?
+Do they promote good circulation and fast healing for plantar fasciitis?
 Do they offer good arch support?
 Good heel support?
 The answer is yes to all of those questions, but you have to make sure to pick the right ones.
 Not all Skechers are created equally.
 Some are heavy and have poor arch support, below are a few I’ve picked for various qualities I like to see in a good plantar fasciitis shoe.
 My favorite version of Skechers, the Urbantread, isn’t here because I found it didn’t live up to the job as well as I hoped in our Best Trainers for Plantar Fasciitis Review.

-Skechers Flex Advantage Men’s Low-Top Sneakers
+Skechers Men’s Flex Advantage

-Skechers Womens Flex Appeal Spring Fever Trainers
+Skechers Womens Flex Appeal Sneaker

 What makes a good pair of shoes for plantar fasciitis good?